 dynamic, any static peers will be processed first, before starting the topology buildout starting, then the URLs specified by

---seedswill be used for the initial connection to the validator network.
+--seedswill be used for the initial connection to the Sawtooth network.

 --schedulerto set the scheduler type to